-It is the most common injury in runners.
+Runner’s knee is the most common sports injury in runners.
 The kneecap (patella) sits inside the patellar tendon and is connected to the quadriceps muscles.
 The direction in which the patella moves is directly related to the forces from the quadriceps.
 The patella has a thin layer of cartilage on its underside.
 This may get irritable or tear when the injury sets in.

-3. In women, it is due to large hips narrowing down to the knees
+- In women, it may be due to large hips narrowing down to the knees

-3. Employ proper running form — maintain upright posture and avoid overstriding
+- Employ proper running form — maintain an upright posture and avoid overstriding

-2. Rest for 3–4 weeks and move to cycling, swimming or walking if the pain is substantial.
+- Rest for three-four weeks and move to cycling, swimming, or walking if the pain is substantial.
 Meanwhile, use strengthening exercises and work the upper body as well.

-3. Use an ice pack on the knees and apply it for at least five minutes, 3–4 times a day.
+- Use an ice pack on the knees and apply it for at least five minutes, three-four times a day.

-4. If the pain persists after 6 weeks, consult a doctor.
+- If the pain persists after six weeks, consult a doctor.

 2. Iliotibial band syndrome

-3. There is pain when you descend stairs but no pain when you ascend
+- There is a pain when you descend stairs but no pain when you ascend

-1. Strengthen the hips with exercises like bridge extensions, lateral lunges, lying side leg raises, lateral walks with resistance band
+- Strengthen the hips with exercises like bridge extensions, lateral lunges, lying side leg raises, lateral walks with a resistance band

-1. Rest for three to four weeks and move to cycling, swimming or walking
+- Rest for three to four weeks and move to cycling, swimming, or walking

 3. Plantar fasciitis

-1. Take a break from running.
-The length of break depends on how fast the fascia heals
+- Take a break from running.
+The length of the break depends on how fast the fascia heals

 4. Shin splints